-On Figure 16 "Slope Angle Map" in the Camden Geological, Hydrogeological and Hydrological Study report the site is in a location where the slopes are shown as 7°-10°.
+7.70 On Figure 16 "Slope Angle Map" in the Camden Geological, Hydrogeological and Hydrological Study report the site is in a location where the slopes are shown as 7°-10°.
 The site is also located on or close to the area where the London Clay is buried by the Claygate Beds and where a veneer of head material may cover the site or the area impacted by the proposed development.
 The Camden Geological, Hydrogeological and Hydrological Study report advises that in the areas highlighted in Figure 16, land stability issues should be considered in detail.

-The basement will be constructed in a similar way to the extant approval for a basement at the site, and this application is accompanied by an updated preliminary assumed sequence of construction and structural engineering notes.
-The basement will be constructed using standard systems of contiguous piles, temporary beams and diagonal lateral props, with a layer of free draining material located to the underside of the pool slab to ensure proper drainage.

-The structural information has taken full account of the discussions at the time of the last permission granted and has also incorporated the comments raised during the subsequent unsuccessful judicial review.
+The lower found floor will be constructed in a similar way to the extant 2016 approval for the site, albeit the removal of the approved basement level has resulted in an updated approach to piling (see Figures.
+7.1 and 7.2 above).
+Accordingly, this new application is accompanied by an updated preliminary assumed sequence of construction and structural engineering notes.
+The revised structural information has taken full account of the discussions at the time of the last permission granted in 2016.

-In overall terms, the can be no question that the level of information submitted 7.73 with this application will fully satisfy the requirements of LB Camden's Basement Construction Policies, and the proposed development would be unlikely to cause harm to the built and natural environment and local amenity and will not result in flooding or ground instability.
+In overall terms, the level of information submitted with this application will again fully satisfy the requirements of Camden's Basement Construction Policies as they relate to the proposed lower ground floor level, which remains identical to that previously approved.
+As before, the proposed development would be unlikely to cause harm to the built and natural environment and local amenity, and will not result in flooding or ground instability.
 Similarly any concerns about the stability of the slope away from the road, and the maintenance of the condition of the road are unfounded.